tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 A MEASURE may return either a Response.result that is a numeric value, or the values COMPLETE or NOT_COMPLETE, or NOT_REPORTED (when the Response.status="INTERNAL_PREREQUISITES_NOTMET").
 The principle Measure defined in the core tests is MEASURE_EVENTDATE_DURATIONINSECONDS, it returns a Response.result measuring the amount of time represented by the value in dwc:eventDate, and can be used in QualityAssurance under specific research data quality needs to identify Occurrences where the date observed or collected is known well enough for particular analytical needs (e.g. to at least one day for phenology studies, to at least one year for other purposes) that generally summarises the results of running the VALIDATIONs and AMENDMENTs and in one case provides an indication of the length of the period of the value of dwc:eventDate.

 [!--- Should be add MultiRecord Measures here---- AC]

+### 2.2 Central concepts for understanding the test descriptions

+#### Specification

+The bdqffdq:Specification provides a technical description of how a test evaluates input data for quality, and what conclusions asserts under what conditions.

+#### InformationElements

+Tests have inputs, these are described as bdqffdq:InformationElements.

+The "Information Elements" referred to in the Specification specify the Darwin Core terms (or other vocabularies) used in the Test.
+These Information Elements may include Darwin Core terms that do not reside in the "dwc:" namespace, for example "dcterms:licence".

+#### Source Authority

+The Specification may include references to external authorities other than Darwin Core that are required to implement the test, for example, to an ISO standard.
+Such authoritative references are listed under "Source Authority" with a link to the authority and optionally, a link to a specific online resource required for the implementation of the test.
+Note that even though these 'external authorities' are external to Darwin Core, Darwin Core terms are the InformationElements being assessed.

 ## 3 Quick Reference Guide to the Tests